ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the history of human stupidity (a funny explanation)
+   - Exploring why humans outsmart themselves more than nature does
    - Finding the satirical angle
    - Making it relatable and timeless